PRE-KINDERGARTEN AND KINDERGARTEN

 Enrichment Classes

-Kindergarten classes have 35 minutes of instruction weekly in the following areas: Art, Computer lab, Library, Music, and Physical Education.
+Kindergarten classes have 40 minutes of instruction weekly in the following areas: Art, Spanish, Library, Music, and Physical Education.
 Teachers in each of these classes strive to teach basic skills in the different areas and add to the education of the total child.

 Daily Activities